upper waypoint

 Don’t bother with a stamp: Your ballot envelope is postage-paid.
 You don’t need it.

-And again, make sure you’re filling out and signing the ballot and envelope with your name on it: It’s common to see roommates or partners accidentally mix up their ballots on the kitchen counter.
-So make sure you’re signing the document that bears your name.
+And again, make sure you’re filling out the ballot — and signing the envelope — with your name on it: It’s common to see roommates or family members accidentally mix up their ballot materials on the kitchen counter.
+So make sure you’re filling out the ballot and signing the envelope that bears your name.

 Bei Kao holds her ‘I Voted’ sticker after voting in Oakland on Oct.
 27, 2020.
 (Beth LaBerge/KQED)